Audit Committee Charter

 - The Audit Committee shall report periodically to the Board, generally at the next regularly scheduled Board meeting following an Audit Committee meeting, on actions taken and significant matters reviewed by the Audit Committee.

-- The Audit Committee shall meet not less then semi-annually with the Risk Policy Committee on topics of common interest.
+- The Audit Committee shall meet not less then semi-annually with the Risk Policy Committee on topics of common interest or other matters as required by law, regulation or agreement.

 The Audit Committee shall have the following duties and responsibilities: